-$$D_t^D = \max \left\{ \gamma^D \left( V_t^D - P_t \right) , 0 \right\}. \tag{2}$$
+$$D_2^D = \max \left\{ g^D (V_2^D - P_2), 0 \right\}.$$ (2)

-The results that follow are driven by the interplay of two key assumptions: i) the short-sales constraints; and ii) the fact that dumb investors underreact to the information contained in insider trades at time 2.
+The results that follow are driven by the interplay of two key assumptions: i) the shortsales constraints; and ii) the fact that dumb investors underreact to the information contained in insider trades at time 2.
 With respect to the former, there has been a renewed appreciation of the potential relevance of short-sales constraints in recent work.
 In part, this reflects a growing understanding that such constraints arise not only from the direct transactions costs associated with shorting, but also from a variety of institutional frictions, such as the widespread tendency for mutual-fund charters to simply prohibit the taking of short positions (Almazan et al. (2001)).
 While the existence of these kinds of frictions makes it plausible that both types of outside investors in our model might behave in a short-sales-constrained fashion, our key predictions actually only require one of the two types to be constrained.
 For example, we could equally well have the dumb group-call them retail investors-be constrained and the smart group-call them arbitrageurs-be unconstrained.

 With respect to the latter assumption, there are a number of underlying behavioral mechanisms that might give rise to underreaction.
 For example, dumb investors might be overconfident in their priors (their time-1 signal $V_1^D$ ) and hence reluctant to revise these priors when new information comes in.
 Or, they may suffer from a conservatism bias (Edwards (1968)).
+Or more prosaically, they may simply not be paying attention, and hence may be unaware of the fact that anything newsworthy has happened at time 2.
 In any case, it is becoming increasingly clear that a variety of stock-market phenomena can be usefully understood by appealing to investor underreaction of this kind.
 Moreover, it is important to stress that, for our purposes, we do not require that dumb investors underreact to all forms of information-only to the information contained in trading activity.
 To the extent that this sort of news is more subtle and less salient than say, a quarterly earnings announcement, the premise of underreaction would seem to be all the more reasonable.

-&lt;sup>7 See, e.g., Chen, Hong and Stein (2001), D'Avolio (2001), Geczy, Musto and Reed (2002), Hong and Stein (2001), Lamont and Jones (2001) and Diether, Malloy, and Scherbina (2001).
+&lt;sup>8 See, e.g., Chen, Hong and Stein (2002), D'Avolio (2002), Geczy, Musto and Reed (2002), Hong and Stein (2002), Lamont and Jones (2002) and Diether, Malloy and Scherbina (2002).
 Notable earlier papers include Harrison and Kreps (1978), Jarrow (1980), and Diamond and Verrecchia (1987).